Rob Sobhani

 Sohrab Sobhani (born February 15, 1960) is an Iranian-American author and lecturer on energy issues, U.S. immigration policies and U.S. policy toward the Middle East.

-Formerly a professor at Georgetown University, Sobhani is currently the chairman and Chief Executive of Caspian Group, a company that specializes in working with companies that have business interests in the United States, the Middle East and the former Soviet Union.
+Formerly a professor at Georgetown University, Sobhani is currently the Chief Executive of Caspian Group.
 He is the founder and CEO of Sparo Corporation.
 Sobhani serves on the Board of Z Advanced Computing (ZAC).

 Sobhani has published one book on immigration: Press 2 for English: Fix Immigration, Save America, and two books on foreign affairs: King Abdullah of Saudi Arabia: A Leader of Consequence and The Pragmatic Entente: Israeli–Iranian Relations, 1948–1988.

-Sobhani ran as an Independent candidate for the United States Senate in Maryland in 2012 against Republican nominee Daniel Bongino, Libertarian Dean Ahmad, and Democratic incumbent Ben Cardin.
+Sobhani ran as an independent candidate for the United States Senate in Maryland in 2012 against Republican nominee Daniel Bongino, Libertarian Dean Ahmad, and Democratic incumbent Ben Cardin.
 He received 16.4 percent of the vote, beating the state's all-time mark for an independent or third-party candidate.
-Senator Cardin was re-elected with 56% of the vote, with the Republican candidate capturing 26.3% of the total.

 Early life and education

-Born in Kansas, as a child Sobhani lived in Iran, his family's ancestral home.
-After 1979, his parents left Iran due to the Islamic Revolution and immigrated to the United States, where Sobhani had already begun his higher education.
+Sobhani was born in Kansas and as a child, lived in Iran, his family's ancestral home.
+After 1979, his parents fled Iran due to the Islamic Revolution and immigrated to the United States, where Sobhani had already begun his higher education.

 He earned first his bachelors and later his PhD in Political Economy at Georgetown University, where he later served as an adjunct professor in political economy.
 Sobhani is an usher at the St. Francis Episcopal Church in Potomac, is married and has two children, and has lived with them in Montgomery County for the last 33 years.